UPPER CHITISTONE

 DAY 1

-Begin the trek navigating rocky scree and tundra with views of the Chitistone River almost 1,000’ below.
+Begin the trek navigating talus slopes and tundra with views of the Chitistone River almost 1,000’ below.
 End the day in a story-book meadow, with a private waterfall and gurgling stream at your camp.

 DAY 2